Smartcoder11/Nutrisense-Diet-recommendation-system/README.md

 <ol>
     <li>
         <h4>Recipe Recommendation Algorithm</h4>
-        <p>The recipe recommendation algorithm is at the heart of the website's recommendation engine, offering customers personalized meal choices based on their interests, dietary constraints, and accessible ingredients.
-The algorithm works as follows:</p>
+        <p>The recipe recommendation algorithm is at the heart of the website's recommendation engine, offering customers personalized meal choices based on their interests, dietary constraints, and accessible ingredients. <br>The method for recommending recipes based on user input, dietary preferences, and item availability is implemented in programming languages such as Python and PHP.
+The system generates personalized recommendations for users by considering aspects such as ingredient matching, user preferences, and nutritional analysis. <br>The algorithm works as follows:</p>
         <ul>
             <li><b>User Input :</b><br> The algorithm starts by gathering user information, such as dietary preferences (e.g., vegetarian, vegan, non-vegetarian), and ingredients available.</li>
             <li><b>Ingredient Matching :</b><br>Next, the algorithm compares the user's input to recipes in the database that employ comparable components or fit the given dietary requirements.
 It generates relevant recipe suggestions based on product availability, nutritional value, and user preferences.</li>